project-ida/two-state-quantum-systems/src/06-many-two-state-systems.md

 from scipy.stats import linregress from scipy.signal import find_peaks

 # The helper file below brings functions created in previous tutorials and adds an extra one
-# make_df_for_energy_scan - we made this in tutorial 4
-# make_braket_labels - we made this in tutorial 4
-# simulate - we made this in tutorial 4
-# plot_prob - made from code used for plotting in tutorial 4
-# prettify_states - nice way to display many QuTiP states for side by side comparison
-#
 from libs.helper_06_tutorial import *
 ```